ToC

 A good resignation letter (or notice letter) helps you leave a job positively by giving your employer time to find a replacement and expressing your gratitude for the opportunity.

-To help you with handing in your notice, we have a copy/paste resignation letter template below, followed by situation-specific resignation letter examples, writing tips, and answers to common notice-giving FAQs:
+To help you with handing in your notice, we have a copy/paste resignation letter template below, followed by resignation letter examples for specific situations, and tips for writing your own resignation letter.

 Simple resignation letter template

-Below is a simple resignation letter template with formal formatting for you to copy, paste, and fill in with your unique experiences:
+Here’s a formatted resignation letter template for you to copy, paste, and fill in with your unique experiences:

 Your Name